sundsvallai/intric/docs/development-guide.md

 4. **Repositories** - Data access abstraction
 5. **Domain Services** - Business logic operations

+For more details on the domain-driven design approach, see the [Domain-Driven Design document](./domain-driven-design.md).

 ### Feature Architecture

 The architecture for each feature strives to look like this: